Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 #### Account Object
 The output presented in the result object merely represents a subset of the available data.
 When additional data is required, it can be obtained from the raw dataset.

+#### Known Issue
+Known Issue: Unable to remove a Nedap role from the Data Storage after it has been deleted in Nedap.
+[Known Issue: Remove Nedap Role DataStorage](https://forum.helloid.com/forum/helloid-connectors/general/4988-known-issue-a-removed-nedap-role-saved-in-the-helloid-datastroage)

 ### Provisioning
 Using this connector you will have the ability to create and manage the following items in Nedap: